Solar Energy for Palm Oil Mills in Thailand

 BOI (Board of Investment) offers incentives for self-use solar power generation (Category 7.1): 3-year corporate income tax exemption, import duty exemption on machinery, VAT exemption on imported machinery.
 Additionally, BOI Category 7.1 for biogas from wastewater provides 8-year income tax exemption (higher than solar due to government promotion of waste-to-energy).
 Palm oil mills can stack incentives: BOI solar (3 years) + BOI biogas (8 years) + Royal Decree 805 accelerated depreciation 60% first year.

-Thailand's B7/B10/B20 biodiesel mandate requires diesel fuel to contain 7-20% palm oil, creating a demand floor for Thai palm oil and ensuring industry stability.
+Thailand's biodiesel policy remains a key demand floor for palm oil: since November 2024 the mainstream blend has been B5, while 2026 domestic biodiesel demand exceeds 100,000 tonnes/month and B20 filling stations are expanding — ensuring industry stability.
 This makes palm oil mills excellent PPA clients: year-round production (main palm season March-September + secondary October-February), low credit risk (commodity-backed cash flow), and ample roof + ground-mount area.
 PPA providers invest in solar installation; the mill pays only for solar electricity at 10-30% below PEA rates with zero upfront investment.

 FAQ